 - La Sportiva Blade (men / women) – fast hiking and athletic feel on a mid-ankle boot that wants to be a trail runner

 - La Sportiva Trango TRK (men / women) – hardwearing option for technical hikes, with technology from mountaineering boots

 - Merrell Thermo Rogue Mid GTX (men / women) – a highly insulated winter hiking boot with Primaloft Gold synthetic insulation

 - Vivobarefoot Magna Trail (men / women) – a minimalist vegan barefoot shoe with a zero drop and natural feel

 To put this list together, we scoured high and low, through forums, reviews and the deepest corners of the internet.
 Whilst the number of vegan options are definitely increasing, it’s still no easy job finding out if they’re 100% suitable.

 Out of all the companies we looked at, two were completely vegan companies (Will’s and Vegetarian Shoes) and only a handful of others explicitly labelled their products as vegan.

 The best way to dig deeper was by contacting the companies themselves.
-Below are a list of other shoe brands who don’t stock vegan-friendly hiking boots.
+Below is a list of other shoe brands that didn’t currently stock vegan-friendly options.
 We’ve put this here to save you some time if you do some investigating on your own in the future!

-Scarpa – Bringing out fully vegan hiking boot in February – subscribe to find out when
+Scarpa – Bringing out fully vegan hiking shoe in February – subscribe to find out when